 The Applied Linguistics major involves both theory-research and practice.
 On the theory-research side, it provides students with the opportunity to investigate the links between language, culture, social organization, and learning.
 On the practical side, with its focus on service learning, it engages students in the community, schools, and work places of our geographic setting.
 The major encourages students to reflect on their lives with regard to language use from a variety of perspectives and experiences and to bring to bear the academic resources of their education on their reflections.

-Graduates of the Applied Linguistics major who are interested in pursuing the theoretical side can do so by pursuing graduate programs in Applied Linguistics, Sociology, and various professional schools.
+Graduates of the Applied Linguistics major who are interested in pursuing the theoretical side can pursue graduate programs in Applied Linguistics, Sociology, Communication Studies, and various professional schools.
 Graduates who are more interested in the practical side will find the major to be particularly useful for community work, education, social services, state and local government, and immigrant and ethnic organizations.
 Experience in service learning, communicative skills in local languages, and understanding of issues related to language and its use in the society should enhance students’ resumes, as well as making them better and more helpful citizens of the multicultural state of California.

 Students must have an overall grade-point average of 2.0 or better to enter the major.
 All preparation courses must be passed with an average grade of C or better and must be completed before enrolling in courses for the major.
 A 2.0 grade-point average in courses for the major is required.